leighayanid/100-days-of-code/log.md

 ### Day 3: January 06.
 2017
 #####
 **Today's work:**
 I scaffolded a new site for a rails project using [happy_seed](https://github.com/HappyFunCorp/happy_seed) gem and played around with this useful generator which is very similar to yeoman but this time it's for rails.
 I found this very useful for building out new site quickly, it helped me a lot to generate a lot of bootstrap code with ease from authentication (including social auth) to building and configuring administration of the site.
 Also today, I revisited Freecodecamp.
 It's been a while since the last time I dwell on the boot camp, so today I gave it a try again.
 Continuing learning javascript and it is always feels good to refresh your memory and relearn the basics.

+### Day 4.
+January 07, 2017
+#####
+**Today's progress: **
+Was not able to write code a lot because of sore body after workout.
+Was able to change minor design details on my portfolio page and fixed some typing errors.
+**Link to the project: **
+[My Portfolio](http://leighayanid.bitbucket.org).
+The portfolio is not responsive yet and I need to do a lot of work for the next days.
+The design is also simple.